AztecProtocol/guacamole-ui/src/config/layout.md

 #### CSS decorators

-There are some css class names in guacamole-ui.css for hiding content larger than or less than device breakpoints.
+There are some css class names in guacamole.css for hiding content larger/less than or equal to device breakpoints.

 ```jsx static
 <div className="hide-gte-s">